JonathanRob/GeneSetAnalysisMatlab-doc/mkdocs/docs/userguide.md

 % Calculating test statistic...
 Done.
 % Calculating significance via gene shuffling...
 Done.
 ```
-Here, we chose the Wilcoxon rank-sum test as the method for combining gene-level statistics, set the number of permutations for significance calculation to 50000, and excluded gene sets that contained less than 20 genes.
+Here, we chose the Wilcoxon rank-sum test as the method for combining gene-level statistics, set the number of permutations for significance calculation to 50000, and excluded gene sets that contain less than 20 genes.

 !!! important
 	We used `geneNames` (instead of e.g. `geneIDs`) as input to the `geneSetAnalysis` function because gene names are used in the `gsc` that was loaded.
 It is important that the gene names or IDs in the gene list are of the same type as those used in the GSC file.